chaintope/tapyrus-signer/doc/setup.md

 The following steps can be summarized like this:
 * Generate and distribute Block VSSs for all each signer.
 * By the distribution, you would collect Block VSSs for you from each other signer and yourself.
-* Generate Local Signature by the collected Block VSSs and Node Secret Share.
+* Generate Local Signature by the collected Block VSSs and Node secret share.
 * Share the Local Signature with all other signers.
 * Compute final signature for the block from all collected Local Signatures.

 ### Step 1.
 Generate Block VSSs.

-As in Step 3, Signer[i] creates "block" VSS(verifiable secret share).
+As in Step 3, Signer[i] creates Block VSS.

 ```